Section navigation

 | 3 | Documented lifecycle governance | Retention, deletion, routing, and preservation posture are documented.
 Lifecycle rules are defined per record class. |

-Level 4 is the institutional minimum for organizational accountability and legal defensibility.
-Level 5 requires independent verification of all known record surfaces including advanced runtime and autonomous execution artifacts.
+Level 4 is the institutional minimum for organizational accountability and defensible governance.
+Level 5 requires independent verification across all known record surfaces, including advanced runtime and autonomous execution artifacts.

 Conformance statement requirements